Amrit6969/Amrit-Bot/README.md

  - $time - Prints the time in ticks.
  - $sleep - Prints if you can sleep or not.
  - $joke - Prints a two-part joke.
+ - $countdown - Counts down from 3.
+ - $cnt - Counts down from 3.

 - *more soon*